Romone McCrae

-Romone McCrae (born 25 August 1991 in England) is a footballer who last played for Conference South team Sutton United.
+Romone McCrae (born 25 August 1991) is a footballer who last played for Conference South team Sutton United.

 Career

 He made his professional debut on 5 April 2010 in a 2–2 draw against Barnsley for Peterborough United.
 After joining Conference National side Histon on a season long loan in August 2010, he scored on his full league debut against Barrow on the opening day of the 2010–11 season.
 McCrae went on to make a further 17 appearances in the league.

 McCrae was released by Peterborough in the summer of 2011, and was signed by London-based Sutton United.
-Manager Paul Doswell said "He's a young lad who is not the finished product, but has promise and potential and the sort of player I like getting my teeth into to develop."
+Manager Paul Doswell said, "He's a young lad who is not the finished product, but has promise and potential and the sort of player I like getting my teeth into to develop."
 McCrae scored his first goal for Sutton in his second appearance for the club, in a friendly against Kingstonian.